lucasjoliveau/doc/en/applications/inventory_and_mrp/barcode/setup/software.md

 appears on.
 To learn more about GS1 Company Prefixes, or purchase a license for a prefix, visit the GS1 Company Prefix page.

-Odoo users are able to use GTIN barcodes to identify their products.
-However, since Odoo supports any numeric string as a barcode, it is also possible to define a custom barcode for internal use.
+Konvergo ERP users are able to use GTIN barcodes to identify their products.
+However, since Konvergo ERP supports any numeric string as a barcode, it is also possible to define a custom barcode for internal use.